querqy/querqy-docs/docs/source/querqy/more-about-queries.rst

   will be summed up, which can quickly result in a very large score for documents that match a long full query phrase.
 Setting ``tie_breaker`` for 'phrase_boosts' to a low value will reduce this aggregation effect.
-Querqy will use the highest score amongst 'full', 'bigram' and 'trigram' matches and multiply the score of the other matches with the 'tie_breaker' value.
+Querqy will use the highest score produced by 'full', 'bigram' and 'trigram' matches and multiply the score of the remaining phrase matches with the 'tie_breaker' value.
 A 'tie_breaker' of 0.0 - which is the default value - will only use the highest score.

   The concept of phrase boosting is very similar to the pf/pf2/pf3/ps/ps2/ps3 parameters of Solr's `Extended DisMax <https://lucene.apache.org/solr/guide/the-extended-dismax-query-parser.html>`_ / `DisMax <https://lucene.apache.org/solr/guide/the-dismax-query-parser.html#the-dismax-query-parser>`_